-- warning signs that she may be at risk of imminent suicide (e.g. feeling trapped, worthless or hopeless) and actions to protect herself and the infant - internal coping strategies that decrease the level of risk - people within the woman's network who can assist in times of need - health professionals and agencies that can be contacted for help.
+- warning signs that she may be at risk of imminent suicide (e.g. feeling trapped, worthless or hopeless) and actions to protect herself and the infant - · internal coping strategies that decrease the level of risk j When a woman is identified as at risk of suicide, manage immediate risk, arrange for urgent mental health assessment and consider support and treatment options, including ensuring safety/appropriate care for the baby.

+- · people within the woman's network who can assist in times of need - · health professionals and agencies that can be contacted for help.